mintty/wsltty/README.md

   (“home”-located configuration files from a previously installed version will be migrated to the new default location)
 * Start Menu shortcuts to start WSL terminals
+* Desktop shorcut to start a terminal for the default WSL distribution
 * `*.bat` scripts to invoke WSL terminals from the command line
 * optional context menu entries for Windows Explorer to start WSL terminals in the respective folder
 * install/uninstall context menu items from Start Menu subfolder `WSLtty`